CATA 2026 Conference &

 Abstract submission for the CATA 2026 Conference is now closed.
 Thank you to everyone who submitted an abstract!

 CATA encourages submission of high-quality papers on any topic falling within the disciplines of biblical studies; theological readings of Scripture; historical, systematic, philosophical, moral, and pastoral theology; and interdisciplinary theological work that engages with other academic disciplines.
-Special consideration will be given to papers that broadly intersect with the colloquium theme.
-“Common Places, Contested Spaces: Religion and Theology in Canada and Beyond.”
+Special consideration will be given to papers that broadly intersect with the colloquium theme, “Common Places, Contested Spaces: Religion and Theology in Canada and Beyond.”

 Papers should be scholarly but not highly specialized presentations of about 20 minutes, aimed at an audience of students, pastors, and faculty from across the spectrum of theological disciplines.